 In Curacao’s colorful capital of Willemstad, some citizens dismissed Schotte’s claims of a "coup" as political gamesmanship ahead of the vote.
-Most people went about their normal business, some heading to church while others

 "There is no coup, the ex-PM spreads this around the world," said Peter van Leeuwen, who heads a local conservation group.
 "The streets are quiet."

 Enchi Enmo, owner of the Seaside Terrace restaurant, said: "Things here are normal, no problems.
 People are going to the beach."